 TCL uses electronic mail extensively to communicate and to serve as a record in communication.
 In addition, the College utilizes its "Everyone Server" to provide information access to all employees.
-Monthly employee newsletters are sent via email and a daily email bulletin.
-The President publishes a quarterly newsletter that is sent to all internal and external stakeholders.
+Monthly employee newsletters are sent via email and a daily news bulletin is published on an intranet site.
 The web site is used for updating internal and external stakeholders.
 Any relevant communication from the regulatory agencies and other organizations is distributed to appropriate employees.
 Faculty and staff forums are held each semester to address key College priorities and for dialogue of issues facing the College and higher education.
 "Friday Connections" was implemented by the President for a casual exchange of information with the purpose of open dialogue and to highlight College news.